docksal/docksal/README.md

     This will ony download latest `docker-compose.yml` with default containers' settings.

  4. Configure Volumes in your `docker-compose.yml` to use absolute paths formatted in the following way.
- If you have this file you need to map:
+ Suppose you have following file you need to map into db container to customize MySQL settings:

  ```
  c:\work\projects\project\.drude\etc\mysql\my.cnf